 At first, it was a major blow to the economies of wine regions, but then it became the impulse for businesses to produce higher quality products and sell for higher prices.

-As the story goes, the Georgians, known as a proud and resilient people, spent little time contemplating the almost total destruction of their wine economy.
+As the story goes, the Georgians, known as proud and resilient people, spent little time contemplating the almost total destruction of their wine economy.
 They upped their game and began improving the quality of their products in order to appeal to more discerning buyers in Europe.

 The strategy worked.
 The return to natural wines sparked the interest of certain markets in Europe.
 This was enough to replace Russian demand for cheap plonk.
 And Georgian wines regained their status as unique and interesting.

 The landscape and the lack of investment in infrastructure and development were in a way responsible for helping keep the wines of this region.
-Grapevines that have never felt the presence of fertilisers and grape varieties that managed to hide from the Russians in the mountainous parts of Georgia (of which there are many) have survived pretty much intact.
+Grapevines that have never felt the presence of fertilizers and grape varieties that managed to hide from the Russians in the Caucasus mountains and other mountainous parts of Georgia (of which there are many) have survived pretty much intact.
 Unlike much of the rest of the world which has succumbed to mass production methods and ever more efficient (and damaging) ways of producing wine, Georgian wine still has much personality.
 It’s kind of like that weird but interesting cousin you meet every now and again.

 Despite invasions by the Turks, Iranians, Russians, Mongols, and pretty much everyone else, the tradition has survived.
 It’s no wonder vine growing, viticulture, and the qvevri are woven so deeply into the culture of the Georgian people.